Local Complete Count Committee FAQ's

 What does the LCCC need to do?

 First, the LCCC needs to get organized and develop a plan for outreach efforts within the community.
-The Census Bureau has created a presentation that can assist in these efforts.
 It is recommended that the LCCC invite a representative of the Census Bureau to the initial kickoff meeting to provide information and guidance.
 Once established, the main objective of the committee will be to educate the public about the census and to identify areas or communities where additional efforts may be needed.
 There are many tools available to help your committee analyze previous census efforts and participation in your county.
 You can find several tools below.

 The first step is to discuss how having a LCCC may benefit your county, whether the committee should be formed jointly with cities within your county, and who should be a part of the committee.
 Once that is determined, your next step would be to authorize the creation of the committee and invite members of the committee to participate in a kickoff meeting.
 It is recommended that the LCCC invite a representative of the Census Bureau to the initial kickoff meeting to provide information and guidance.
-If you need guidance at any stage of forming a LCCC, including assistance with your initial meeting, contact Vicki Mack at email@example.com or (678) 938-9052 or Thurmond Tillman at Thurmond.firstname.lastname@example.org or (678) 938-1072.
+If you need guidance at any stage of forming a LCCC, including assistance with your initial meeting, contact the Atlanta Regional Office at 1-800-424-6974.

 Will LCCC members have to help with filling out census forms or go door-to-door to collect census results?

-No. The work of the committee is to educate and inform.
+No. The work of the committee is to education and inform.
 The committee is not involved in the actual collection of the census data.

 Is data or marketing information available that can be used by my LCCC?